 - The producer: the C driver connected to the hardware.
-As a producer, it sends its data into the communication buffer. - The consumer: the MicroUI Event Generator .
+As a producer, it sends its data into the communication buffer. - The consumer: the MicroUI Event Generator.
 As a consumer, it reads (and removes) the data from the communication buffer.

-Fig. 29: Drivers and MicroUI Event Generators Communication
+Fig. 32: Drivers and MicroUI Event Generators Communication

-The LLINPUT API allows multiple pairs of <driver - event generator> to use the same buffer, and associates drivers and event generators using an int ID.
-The ID used is the event generator ID held within the MicroUI global registry [MUI].
+The LLUI_INPUT API allows multiple pairs of driver - event generator> to use the same buffer, and associates drivers and event generators using an int ID.
+The ID used is the event generator ID held within the MicroUI global registry.
 Apart from sharing the ID used to "connect" one driver's data to its respective event generator, both entities are completely decoupled.

-A Java green thread, called the InputPump thread, waits for data to be published by drivers into the "input buffer," and dispatches to the correct (according to the ID) event generator to read the received data.
+The MicroUI thread waits for data to be published by drivers into the "input buffer", and dispatches to the correct (according to the ID) event generator to read the received data.
 This "driver-specific-data" is then transformed into MicroUI events by event generators and sent to objects that listen for input activity.

-Fig. 30: MicroUI Events Framework
+Fig. 33: MicroUI Events Framework